 Can you get on and off?

 No, the train doesn’t stop off at every town like a normal train (plus you don’t pass many towns – just stunning wilderness!) and the service is not hop-on, hop-off.
-The idea is that you spend full days on the train – around eight to ten hours – and then stop overnight.
+The idea is that you spend full days on the train (around 8-10 hours) and then stop overnight.

 This might sound like a long time to spend on one train, but the time flies.
 There is so much scenery to see and plenty of space to move around, with outside vestibules too.
 The Rocky Mountaineer hosts make sure they keep you entertained with facts and stories along the way, as well as pointing out wildlife.